openhealthcare/igt/products/opal/system.level.security.md

 * Staff of OHC (or their 3rd party contractors) in order to perform system administration.
 * Staff of OHC (or their 3rd party contractors) in order to perform incident investigations.

+Access will be enabled or disabled either by NHS Trusts or OHC acting on their behalf.

 ## Legal obligations

 The following acts of parliament apply to OPAL, and all legal obligations will be observed.